CoderDojoTC/chatgpt-for-teachers/docs/advanced-topics/costs.md

 # Minimizing Part Costs

-We can use generative AI to help suggest what parts to purchase for science kits
+We can use generative AI to help suggest what parts to purchase for science kits.
+One kit that is both really fun and has a high ability to teach computational thinking is a collision avoidance robot.
+Here is how we used ChatGPT to guide our purchasing.

 ## Sample Prompt